suyiinang/website/content/posts/projects/05_predict/predict.md

 *Figure 27*

 **Regression type**
-Given that our target is in binary, all our regression models are logistic regression (instead of linear regression) as it predicts the probability that a binary target will acquire the event of interest as a function.
+Given that my target is in binary, all my regression models are logistic regression (instead of linear regression) as it predicts the probability that a binary target will acquire the event of interest as a function.
 While the other option – linear regression predicts the value of an interval target.

 **Selection of model and criterion**
 There are 4 types of models for us to select – backwards, forward, stepwise and none (default).